Mx-Angel/ConnText-Docs/Planning/UserStories.md

 ### System Admin stories (Technical Operations)
 - As a system admin, I want a simple way to host my own ConnText instance so that I can deploy and manage the software infrastructure.
+- As a system admin, I want to be able to run it as a Docker container so that I can easily deploy and manage the ConnText instance in a containerized environment.
 - As a system admin, I want a simple GUI for managing the backend system so that I can easily configure and maintain the server software.
 - As a system admin, I want an overview dashboard for system health so that I can monitor server performance, resource usage, and technical metrics.
 - As a system admin, I want to manage software updates and rollbacks so that I can keep the system secure and stable.